duncanhawthorne/infinitordle/README.md

 infinitordle is a cross between Wordle and Tetris.
 Solve as many words as you can before you run out of lives.

 * How many words can you get before you run out of lives?
-* Can you clear the board and reach infinitorlde?
+* Can you clear the board and reach infinitordle?
 * Play infinitordle at https://duncanhawthorne.github.io/#/

 ![](https://raw.githubusercontent.com/duncanhawthorne/infinitordle/master/infinitordle.png)